miguelrizzog96/Queue_Simulation_Python/README.md

 - μ: the service rate (the expected number of consecutive service completions per the same unit time, e.g. 1 minute)
 - the distribution of the data
 - c: the number of servers
-- The number of customers to be simulated

 ## Data Visualization